Julien-sans/rainbowsix-api-node/README.md

 # rainbowsix-siege-api
-API for Rainbow Six Siege stats and player.
+Tool to read the r6stats API.
+For Rainbow Six Siege stats and player.
 Data extracted from r6stats.com

 Using Node.js, Express and user Id from r6stats.com